SPECIAL

 REPORT: Have you protected your domain from cybersquatters?

-web site name and set up shop in about five minutes?
-No ownership
+name and set up shop in about five minutes?
+No ownership checks or

-checks or trademark searches are done at the time of registration.
+trademark searches are done at the time of registration.
+Since most

-Since most registration services are automated, even the most
+registration services are automated, even the most obviously malicious

-the act of registering a name in bad faith, has become one
+Cybersquatting, the act of registering a name in bad faith, has

-of registering another's trademarked name, the term is commonly
+registering another's trademarked name, the term is commonly used to

 In order to protect yourself, you should be aware of the following forms of